 You should also consider your use of scholarly and popular publications in your research.
 Generally, scholarly articles - those written by experts for academic periodicals - add more weight, or importance, to your research than articles found in popular magazines.
 See the guide Types of Journals for more information.

-- Begin Writing
+Step 7: Begin Writing

 Now it is time to begin writing.
 If you need guidance on writing the research project consult with your instructor.
 As well, a librarian can help find books and other resources to assist you.
 As always, make sure you cite any sources that you use in your work using a citation style.

 If you need further assistance, connect with a librarian.